Services Overview

 In year 2001, the Hospital began to provide Positron Emission Tomography-Computed Tomography (PET-CT) services.
 The Nuclear Medicine services was established in 2010.
 Over the years, both centres have been providing quality diagnostic services detecting functional and physiological disorder of human organs.

-Equipped with the best in class instruments, the Nuclear Medicine & PET Center provides top quality, accurate clinical imaging, and non-imaging diagnostic services as well as Radionuclide Therapy.
+Inaugurated in 2014, Nuclear Medicine & PET Centre was established by merging the Positron Emission Tomography and Nuclear Medicine services to fully optimize the medical equipment.
+Equipped with the best in class instruments, the Nuclear Medicine & PET Centre provides top quality, accurate clinical imaging, and non-imaging diagnostic services as well as Radionuclide Therapy.

 Scope of Services